 If you’re overweight, you can also reduce the pressure on your knees by losing weight.
 There is a strong link between weight loss and knee pain.
-If this is the case for you, you would benefit from adding cardiovascular exercise to your routine.
+If this is the case for you, you will benefit from adding cardiovascular exercise to your routine.

 Make sure to avoid exercises that could injure your knees.
-Choose ones that put as little pressure as possible on the knees, like swimming or using a cross trainer machine.
+Choose ones that put as little pressure as possible on the knees, like swimming or using a cross-trainer machine.
 High impact exercises like running are not ideal.

 For more variety in your routine of knee rehab exercises, you can use extra tools like resistance bands.

 Whichever type of knee rehab exercise you use to fix your knee problems, be sure to start slowly and increase the intensity gradually over time.
 That way, the ligaments will develop as well as the muscles, resulting in a strong knee joint, which will be less susceptible to injury in the future.

 Every time you exercise your knee, warm up properly first.
 This is an important step in preventing injury.

 For more information about how to take care of your knees after injury, see our post on natural treatments for sore knees.

 If you don’t feel comfortable undertaking a knee rehab routine on your own or don’t see any improvement with your home exercises, you can seek help from a professional such as an orthopedic specialist.